top of page

 INSECT EVOLUTIONARY ECOLOGY

-Our goal is to understand how evolutionary conflicts of interest shape animal lives.
+One of our big goals is to understand how evolutionary conflicts of interest shape animal lives.
 We use insects to investigate how conflict between mates, family members and social partners influences adaptation - in behaviour, morphology, life history, gene expression and molecular phenotypes.

 PEOPLE